simonw/datasette/README.md

 Datasette provides an instant, read-only JSON API for any SQLite database.
 It also provides tools  for packaging the database up as a Docker container and deploying that container to hosting providers such as [Zeit Now](https://zeit.co/now).

+Got CSV data?
+Use [csvs-to-sqlite](https://github.com/simonw/csvs-to-sqlite) to convert them to SOLite, then publish them with Datasette.

 Some examples: https://github.com/simonw/datasette/wiki/Datasettes

 ## News